moufmouf/fig-standards/proposed/dependency-injection/step-a-common-object-retrieval-interface.md

 In order to have interoperable DI containers, we must first know how those DI containers are used by their primary users: MVC frameworks.

-The goal of this document is to list the requirements of various MVC frameworks, regarding DI containers.
+The goal of this chapter is to list the requirements of various MVC frameworks, regarding DI containers.

-When we have that list, we can very easily see if most MVC framework share a common list of requested feature or not.
+When we have that list, we can very easily see if most MVC frameworks share a common list of requested features or not.
 If they share such a set of requested features, we can move on an work on a common interface.
 If they do not share a set of requested features, all hope is not lost.
 We can still work on [*step C* on DI containers interoperability](step-c-inter-di-interop-meta.md), in order to be able to have several DI containers that can cooperate in the same application.